apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Minnesota Lynx pull off a rally and overtime victory over the New York Liberty in Game 1 of WNBA Finals**
+**Ethel Kennedy, human rights activist and widow of Robert F. Kennedy, dies at 96**

-You can read more about it [here](https://www.startribune.com/minnesota-lynx-new-york-liberty-wnba-finals/601160487).
+You can read more about it [here](https://www.cnn.com/2024/10/10/politics/ethel-kennedy-dies/index.html).

 ## Requirements
 - Python 3.8